joostgrunwald/MetRoBert/README.md

 The verb model will take approximatly 3 * 5 minutes to fully train and approximatly 3 _ 1 minute to test.
 The allpos model will take approximatly 12 _ 5 minutes to fully train and approximatly 3 \_ 2 minutes to test.

+## LaMachine
+On ponyland we have created a LaMachine called "metrobert" here we have created a clam project called "metaphorclam".
+We can do source lamachine-metrobert-activate to activate it.
+Metaphorclam is in the jgrunwald folder.

 ## Requirements

 ```